iqss-research/readme-software/README.md

 ```

 ## Future Development Plans
-In future releases, we will add more options to perform `readme` estimation using features derived from additional large language models and will work to speed up computation times via just-in-time compilation.
+In future releases, we will add more options to perform `readme` estimation using numerical features derived from new large language models (LLMs) and will work to speed up computation times via just-in-time compilation.

 ## License